-Throughout these pages, we'll create a bot for Longberry Baristas, a very hip (yet fictitious) coffee bar in New York.
-We'll start with a simple flow to handle the following conversation:
+Throughout these pages, we will create a bot for Longberry Baristas, a very hip (yet fictitious) coffee bar in New York.
+We will start with a simple flow to handle the following conversation:

 User: What kind of coffee do you have?

 Bot: We offer a variety of handcrafted coffee drinks - from espressos to macchiatos to flat whites and more.